London Drum

 4. Leave the train at Poplar

-Number of tube stops: 9 · Journey time: Approx 41 mins
+Number of stops: 9 · Journey time: Approx 41 mins

 Stations on the route: King’s Cross St. Pancras ➜ Russell Square ➜ Holborn [change train] Holborn ➜ Chancery Lane ➜ St. Paul’s ➜ Bank [change train] Bank ➜ Shadwell ➜ Limehouse ➜ Westferry ➜ Poplar

-Strikes and closures on the Piccadilly, Central and DLR
+Closures on the Piccadilly, Central and DLR line

 Alternative routes include King’s Cross St. Pancras to West India Quay, King’s Cross St. Pancras to All Saints and King’s Cross St. Pancras to Blackwall

-Poplar station is wheelchair accessible, and has step-free access from the street to the train
+Poplar is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Holborn – You must use stairs when changing between the Central/Piccadilly line platforms
+Changing trains at Holborn – You must use stairs when changing between the Central/Piccadilly line platforms

-The journey from Poplar to King's Cross St Pancras is in fare zones 1&2 and you’ll have to use the DLR and Northern tube lines, changing trains at Bank
+This journey is in zones 1&2 and you’ll have to use the DLR and Northern lines, changing trains at Bank

 1. From Poplar take the Docklands Light Railway